kridel-lab/Kridel-Lab-Website/_posts/2023-01-03-new-lab-member_2.md

   html_document:
 ---

-Mohamed joins our group as a BSc student.
+Mohamed joins our group as a PhD student.
 Welcome Mohamed!